Thomas Brassey, 1st Earl Brassey: Governor of Victoria

 From 1895 to 1900 he was Governor of Victoria, a colony in Australia, and lived in its capital, Melbourne, in Government House.
 He returned to the United Kingdom in March 1900, by way of Colombo.

+Upon his return to Britain, he was persuaded by Robert Perks to become President of the newly formed Imperial Liberal Council, and addressed the first public meeting of that body on 22 September 1900.
+He was succeeded as President in October 1901 by Sir Edward Grey, and became a councillor of the ILC's successor body, the Liberal League.